redhat-cop/automate-tower-ha-dr/README.md

 - Ansible control machine (RHEL 7 or CentOS) available and configured with Ansible 2.7+
 - if not running as root and need to use privilege escalation (eg sudo) you need to set it up in the inventory (`ansible_become=true`)
 - If there is no connectivity to the internet the bundle installation media will need to be placed in the `tower_installer` directory.
 Please ensure the bundle is available before preceding.
+- The Ansible Tower installation inventory for each configuration will need to be defined.
+- This toolkit expects each database (HA/DR) is managed independently and failover is not handled through DNS or site selector failover

 *Setup*